Discover five game-changing best practices to optimize your employee onboarding process. Set your new hires up for success from day one with these...

 It’s Monday, which means odds are good that nearly one-third of your employees are looking at a new job.
 The truth, however, is that Monday has nothing to do with it.
 Employees are looking and employers are faced with turnover rates that are higher than ever and worker tenure levels that are dropping.

 There are plenty of strategies that employers can use to reduce employee turnover and prevent valued employees from leaving.
 But the first step is understanding the myths surrounding employee retention.
 That way businesses can focus on real solutions that keep valued employees from considering a new role in the first place.

 Employee Turnover Myth #1: Counteroffers work.

-Truth: According to research by insights firm CEB, 50% of employees who accept your counteroffer will still depart the company within a year.
+Truth: Nearly 80% of employees who accept your counteroffer will still depart the company within six months.
 What does this mean?
 Keeping a valued employee doesn’t always come down to cash.
 In fact, there are other drivers that can be even more compelling than a pay raise.
-A 2015 survey by Glassdoor actually found that 80% of employees would prefer a better benefits package instead.
+A survey by Glassdoor actually found that 80% of employees would prefer a better benefits package instead.
 Get to know what your employees value!

 Employee Turnover Myth #2: You can’t compete with big business benefits packages.